-AP source: Dershowitz, Starr on Trump impeachment legal team
+Dershowitz, Starr join Trump impeachment legal defense

 At the same time, an indicted associate of Trump’s personal lawyer Rudy Giuliani, Lev Parnas, has turned over to prosecutors new documents linking the president to the shadow foreign policy being run by Giuliani.

-The developments applied fresh pressure to senators to call more witnesses for the trial, a main source of contention that is still to be resolved.
+Those developments applied fresh pressure to senators to call more witnesses for the trial, a main source of contention that is still to be resolved.
 The White House has instructed officials not to comply with subpoenas from Congress requesting witnesses or other information.

+Besides his 1990s role as an independent counsel, Starr is also a former U.S. solicitor general and federal circuit court judge.

+He was removed as president of Baylor University and then resigned as chancellor of the school in the wake of a review critical of the university’s handling of sexual assault allegations against football players.
+Starr said his resignation was the result of the university’s board of regents seeking to place the school under new leadership following the scandal, not because he was accused of hiding or failing to act on information.